Indicator Architecture

-The architecture covers the five thematic areas of diet, nutrition and health; environment and climate; livelihoods, poverty and equity; governance; and resilience and sustainability.
+The architecture covers the five thematic areas of diets, nutrition, and health; environment, production, and natural resources; livelihoods, poverty, and equity; governance; and resilience.
 Each thematic area is described by several different domains, under which there are specific indicators identified to be tracked.

 Thematic Area 1: Diets, nutrition, and health